rahidalgop/Final-Project---PDP/README.md

 - Isabel María Martínez Vindas.

 #### **IMPORTANT:**
-1. Run the file vehicleCollision.py to execute the program.
+1. Execute the file vehicleCollision.py to run the program.
 2. In order to login as the administrator within the system, use the following credentials:

 ID: 000000000.<br>